jainsiddharth99/Basic-Neural-Networks/README.md

 ## Dataset - Cifar10
 Simple image classification in ANN and CNN
 ## Goals
--- To show how one convolution layer can change the result in same number of epochs.
+<p>--To show how one convolution layer can change the result in same number of epochs.
--- To show CNN is better than ANN
+<p>--To show CNN is better than ANN